Z3r0cks/personal_website/README.md

 Small CMS for Developer, Work in Progress.

-Useds: Typescript, Node.js with Expressiv (CRUD), SCSS Compiled with gulp and Webpack
+Technologies: Typescript, Node.js with Expressiv (CRUD), SCSS Compiled with gulp and Webpack

 Scripts: